Operation of calculations

 ps ux

-- a listing of information about my processes -
+- listing information about my processes -

 iostat

-- list of information about I / O operations -
+- listing information about I/O operations -

 who